calcitem/Sanmill/programr.md

 The mill game board in Sanmill is represented by an array of `24` squares (points), laid out so that square `A1` has the value `8` and square `C8` has the value `31`.

 Each square contains `SQ_NONE` if it is empty, or a piece identifier if it is occupied.
 White pieces have identifier values between `W_PIECE_1` and `W_PIECE_12`, while Black pieces have values between `B_PIECE_1` and `B_PIECE_12`.
-A special value (`BAN_PIECE`) is used to represent a square that is banned.
+A special value (`MARKED_PIECE`) is used to represent a square that is marked.

 The Board class also maintains several "bit boards" or quantities that hold 32 bits.
 The Bitboard class in the source encapsulates a bit board.
-For example, the occupied bit board has one bit set for every piece that is on the board (there are actually three such bit boards, one for White, one for Black, and one for Ban).
+For example, the occupied bit board has one bit set for every piece that is on the board (there are actually three such bit boards, one for White, one for Black, and one for Marked).

-Each type of piece has its own bit board that has one bit set for each piece of that type (for example, there is a `byTypeBB[BAN]` Bitboard to hold ban locations).
+Each type of piece has its own bit board that has one bit set for each piece of that type (for example, there is a `byTypeBB[MARKED]` Bitboard to hold marked locations).

 Besides the bit boards, there is some other information in the Board structure.
 The `StarSquareBB` variable holds the 'star' square position.